AnyChart/docs.anychart.com/Axes_and_Grids/Axis_Basics.md

 And by simply passing one color to a palette and disabling stroke you can fill the chart area with the single color:

 {sample}AGST\_Axes\_Basic\_12{sample}

+Please note that there is another way to do the same – see the [Data Area](../Appearance_Settings/Background#data_area) section.